-- as this Court may order (the "Stay Period"), no proceeding or enforcement process in any court or tribunal (each, a "Proceeding"), including but not limited to any Pending Litigation and any other Proceeding in relation to any other Tobacco Claim, shall be commenced, continued or take place against or in respect of the Applicants, the ITCAN Subsidiaries, the Monitor, any of their respective employees and representatives acting in that capacity, the Court-Appointed Mediator, or affecting the Business or the Property or the funds deposited pursuant to the Deposit Posting Order except with the written consent of the Applicants and the Monitor, or with leave of this Court, and any and all Proceedings currently under way or directed to take place against or in respect of any of the Applicants or the ITCAN Subsidiaries, any of their respective employees and representatives acting in that capacity or affecting the Business or the Property or the funds deposited pursuant to the Deposit Posting Order are hereby stayed and suspended pending further Order of this Court.
-All counterclaims, cross-claims and third party claims of the Applicants in the Pending Litigation are likewise subject to this stay of Proceedings during the Stay Period. - 19.
-THIS COURT ORDERS that, during the Stay Period, no Proceeding in Canada that relates in any way to a Tobacco Claim or to the Applicants, the Business or the Property, including the Pending Litigation, shall be commenced, continued or take place against or in respect of any member of the BAT Group except, in either case, with the written consent of the Applicants and the Monitor, or with leave of this Court, and any and all such Proceedings currently underway or directed to take place against or in respect of any member of the BAT Group.
-Or affecting the Business or the Property or the funds deposited pursuant to the Deposit Posting Order are hereby stayed and suspended pending further Order of this Court.
+THIS COURT ORDERS that until and including April 11, 2019, or such later date 18. as this Court may order (the "Stay Period"), no proceeding or enforcement process in any court or tribunal (each, a "Proceeding"), including but not limited to an application for leave to appeal to the Supreme Court of Canada in the Quebec Class Action (a "QCA Leave Application"), the Pending Litigation and any other Proceeding in relation to any other Tobacco Claim, shall be commenced, continued or take place by, against or in respect of the Applicants, the ITCAN Subsidiaries, the Monitor, any of their respective employees and representatives acting in that capacity, the Court-Appointed Mediator, or affecting the Business or the Property or the funds deposited pursuant to the Deposit Posting Order, except with leave of this Court, and any and all Proceedings currently under way or directed to take place by, against or in respect of any of the Applicants or the ITCAN Subsidiaries, any of their respective employees and representatives acting in that capacity or affecting the Business or the Property or the funds deposited pursuant to the Deposit Posting Order are hereby stayed and suspended pending further Order of this Court.
+All counterclaims, cross-claims and third party claims of the Applicants in the Pending Litigation are likewise subject to this stay of Proceedings during the Stay Period.

+19. THIS COURT ORDERS that, during the Stay Period, (i) none of the Pending Litigation or any Proceeding in relation to any other Tobacco Claim shall be commenced, continued, or take place against or in respect of any Person named as a defendant or respondent (other than JTI-Macdonald Corp. and Rothmans, Benson & Hedges Inc.) in any of the Pending Litigation (such Persons, the "Other Defendants"); and (ii) no Proceeding in Canada that relates in any way to a Tobacco Claim or to the Applicants, the Business or the Property shall be commenced, continued or take place against or in respect of any member of the BAT Group except, in either case, with leave of this Court, and any and all such Proceedings currently underway or directed to take place against or in respect of any of the Other Defendants or any member of the BAT Group are hereby stayed and suspended pending further Order of this Court.

-20. THIS COURT ORDERS that, to the extent any prescription, time or limitation period relating to any Proceeding against or in respect of the Applicants, the ITCAN Subsidiaries, or any member of the BAT Group that is stayed pursuant to this Order may expire, the term of such prescription, time or limitation period shall hereby be deemed to be extended by a period equal to the Stay Period.
+20. THIS COURT ORDERS that, to the extent any prescription, time or limitation period relating to any Proceeding by, against or in respect of the Applicants, the ITCAN Subsidiaries, any of the Other Defendants, or any member of the BAT Group that is stayed pursuant to this Order may expire, including but not limited to any prescription of time whereby the Applicants would be required to commence the QCA Leave Application, the term of such prescription, time or limitation period shall hereby be deemed to be extended by a period equal to the Stay Period.